nyasyamorina/nyasTube.jl/src/README.md

 A simple youtube video downloading module.

-* Yeah, this module is rewrited from [PyTube](https://github.com/pytube/pytube), just go to see that, not walking around here.
+* Yeah, this module is rewrited from [PyTube](https://github.com/pytube/pytube) and [invidious](https://github.com/iv-org/invidious), just go to see them, not walking around here.

 ---